elmsln/elmsln/docs/development/Vagrant-Step-by-Step-setup.md

 vagrant plugin install vagrant-cachier vagrant up
 ```
-If you have issues downloading the box try running `vagrant box add --insecure -c elmsln/ubuntu16` ahead of time which will download just the box in question.
+If you have issues downloading the box try running `vagrant box add --insecure -c elmsln/ubuntu16 --force` ahead of time which will download just the box in question.
 This will take a long time the first time you do it as it has to download a server image.
 After the first build, future builds from scratch should take about 10-12 minutes.

 ### After installation completes